 Earnest Money Expense

 The first out of pocket expense that you’ll have is the earnest money.
 The earnest money shows the seller that you are committed to the purchase & aren’t out submitting offers on other properties.
 You give the earnest money check to your Broker or Title Company and it’s kept in escrow until the purchase is finalized.
 This money will go towards your closing cost or down payment at closing.
 There are instances throughout the buying process, where this is refundable to the buyer should the deal fall through.

-The next out of pocket expense is inspection fees.
-There are many types of inspections to include:
+The next out of pocket expense are inspection fees.
+There are many types of inspections you may wish to have done on your home which might include:

-- Basic home inspection to determine the homes condition.
+- Basic home inspection to determine the condition of the home.
 Usually runs $300-400, depending on the size & age of the home.

 - Radon Test.
 This determines if your home has unsafe levels of Radon gas.
 Usually about $175.

 - Sewer Line Scope.
 To see if there are any issues with the current sewer line.
 Usually about $125- 200.